goeiebook/creativelab/README.md

 ![what a mess][mess]

 I'm eager to publish this.
 I click the submit button, sign my "Cover Letter", and wait.
 The request fails.
 Try again.
-Fails again.
-500 Server Error.
+Fails.
+[500 Server Error](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_Server_Error).
 So it works locally, but I'm unable to share the results.
 This must means I've discovered another "Break It" feature!
 I tweet about it to the #creativelab5 people; expecting another 1000% increase in profile views.

 ![what a mess][500error]